Is the Lint Screen Clean?

 Use only rigid metal or flexible metal vent material.

 The vent system chart below provides venting requirements that will help achieve best drying performance.

 Replace any plastic or metal foil vent with a rigid or flexible heavy metal vent.

 Use only 4" diameter heavy metal exhaust vent material.
 Larger or smaller diameter material will reduce good air movement and cause longer drying times.

 Difference between Auto Dry and Timed Dry:

 During Automatic Cycles, drying air temperature and moisture level are sensed in the load.
 This sensing occurs throughout the drying cycle and the dryer shuts off when the load reaches the selected dryness.
-Use the NORMAL dryness level to provide optimal energy savings.

 With Timed Dry, the dryer runs the amount of time set and sometimes results in shrinkage, wrinkling, and static due to over-drying.
 Use Timed Dry for the occasional damp load that needs a little more drying time or when using the drying rack.